Ecological SUPPORT for Planning Applications

 Our particular expertise is obtaining planning permission for our clients.
 We recognise that no two developments are ever the same and our tailored approach to projects ensures our clients receive a personal, professional, and efficient service every time.

 Local planning authorities have legal obligations to take nature conservation into account when determining planning applications.
-This includes assessing the potential for protected species (such as bats and reptiles) as well as possible impacts on nearby sites designated for nature conservation, such as country and wildlife sites (e.g. SINCs) and Sites of Special Scientific Interest.
+This includes assessing the potential for protected species (such as bats and reptiles) as well as possible impacts on nearby sites designated for nature conservation on an international (SAC, SPA, etc), national (SSSI) or local scale (e.g. SINC).

 Ecology: Often last but not least.
 We can help!